-If a youth has left care and chooses to return to care, the youth must contact the 4Kids Youth Achievement Specialist (YAS) to start the process to return to care.
-The YAS will run required checks before referring for placement.
+If a youth has left care and chooses to return to care, the youth must contact the 4Kids Youth Achievement Specialist (YAS) to start the process of returning to care.
+The YAS will run the required checks before referring for placement.
 The YAS will assist the youth in completing the Voluntary Extended Foster Care Agreement.